 "We saw a lot of multiple injuries," an emergency service worker tells us.
 "These are always closed head traumas and then different combinations: broken ribs, shoulder bones, hip bones, or broken extremities.
 Bruises, blunt force injuries, scratches — we weren't coding these, we just described where they were."

 More than half of the injuries took place in police vans, police stations and detention centres in Akrestsina and Zhodzina — that is, when people were not resisting the police, let alone represented a risk.
 Many were beaten on several occasions — during detention, then in the police van or station, and then in the detention centre.
 In many cases, this torture went on for several days.

 After being beaten at the Akrestsina detention centre and police stations, detainees were released with head traumas and bruising to their spine, abdomen, shoulders, buttocks and thighs.
 Around 220 people received head traumas and concussions.
 Some detainees were placed face-down on the floor or with their faces against the wall, and were then beaten with riot sticks.
-On 11 October, the NEXTA Telegram channel published a video showing how detainees were forced through a column of police officers, who beat them as they went.

 More than 25 people contacted hospitals with broken bones and serious injuries.
 One young man, 21, was beaten until the main airway in his left lung was ruptured, causing air to escape from his lungs into his chest cavity.
 Another man the same age received two broken ribs.
 Indeed, the latter's whole body was covered in bruises — his chest, back, thighs, knees, shoulders and left hand.